 Why take State Examination NT2?

-- Because their diplomas from their home country are not valid in the Netherlands, and they would like to follow Dutch education to be able to work at the same level.
+Because your diplomas from your home country are not valid in the Netherlands, and you would like to follow Dutch education to be able to work at the same level.

-- Because they are looking for a job and want to prove to future employers that their Dutch is sufficient.
+Because you are looking for a job and want to prove to future employers that your Dutch is sufficient.

-- Because they want to advance in the company where they are working now; the Diploma State Examination NT2 can help earn a promotion.
+Because you want to keep growing in the company where you work now; the State Examination NT2 Diploma can help you get a better position.

-- Because the Diploma State Examination NT2 is required to be admitted to a specific programme.
+Because the State Examination NT2 Diploma is required for admission to a specific education.

 If you want to take State Examination NT2, you choose between two levels: Programme I or Programme II.

 Two levels: Programme I and Programme II In the Netherlands, you can study at different levels.
 There are also many different levels within the labour market.
 The higher the level of a course or job, the better you must master the Dutch language.
 If you want to take State Examination NT2, you choose between two levels: Programme I or Programme II.
 Programme I (language level B1) tests whether your Dutch is sufficient for a degree or a job at MBO level, and Programme II (language level B2) tests your language proficiency for a degree or a job at the HBO and university level.

 Taking State Examination NT2 for integration Most people who must integrate take the integration exam, but that is not the only way.
 You may also integrate by completing the State Examination NT2.